aimwts/ai-tp/README.md

 Example: if you like to upload a test program file then upload to TP folder

-# Test Programs and examples using Slack, Pingpad and api.ai
+# Test Programs and examples using Slack and Guru

 Users can use Slack to call guru.com for help on test programs or examples
 Example: in Slack channel: /guru TP